• Guided Pain Detachment Program

 Hypnosis combines deep relaxation with suggestion.
 In this state of focused attention, people can be guided to feel less pain or to experience it in a different, more tolerable way.
 Large reviews of clinical trials show hypnosis can reduce both acute pain (such as during surgery) and chronic pain from long-term conditions (Montgomery et al., 2000; Thompson et al., 2019).
 Imaging studies even show hypnosis changes how the brain processes pain signals (Faymonville et al., 2006).

-These approaches don’t erase pain, but they can change the relationship to it.
+These approaches don’t erase pain, but they can change your relationship to it.
 By calming the mind and reframing sensations, meditation, visualization, and hypnosis give people practical tools to loosen pain’s grip and reclaim quality of life

 .